 - Who Was Anne Frank?

-Before you even get as far as arriving in Amsterdam to see the Anne Frank House, make sure you have tickets and a time slot to visit the museum (her house).
+Before you even get as far as arriving in Amsterdam to visit the Anne Frank House, make sure you have tickets and a time slot to visit the museum (her house).
 They very, very often sell out, and they’ve put a limit on capacity because of Covid, so I can’t stress how important it is to have your tickets before you get there.

 We spent about an hour walking through her house and the more modern museum portion (where her diary is), and then we spent a little longer in the building itself, so plan on at least an hour (more like two) to spend at Anne Frank’s House.